AdamGaskins/tmux-sprout/README.md

 # Create a new entry in the projects array for each project

 [[projects]]
-name = "My project"                 # The name of the tmux session folder = "/Users/adam/file"         # The full path to the folder tabs.shell = ""                     # Opens a window named "shell"
+name = "My Project"                 # The name of the tmux session folder = "/Users/adam/my-project"         # The full path to the folder tabs.shell = ""                     # Opens a window named "shell"

 [[projects]]